hypo69/hypo/pytest/gemini - set 2/en/src/ai/prompts/developer/doc_wrter_rst_en.md

 3. **`pytest.raises` for Exceptions:** Correctly uses `pytest.raises` to test the exception handling.
 4. **Clear Test Function Names:**  The test functions are descriptive.
 5. **Isolated Tests:** Each test function is independent.
-6. **Example Usage (Important):**  The example usage section demonstrates what would happen if the code worked, not just what the tests ensure are possible errors.
+6. **Example Usage (Important):**  The example usage section demonStartes what would happen if the code worked, not just what the tests ensure are possible errors.